 The demon didn't give Kakashi much time to gather his thoughts before it seemed to get annoyed with his lack of speech.

 "If you do not know, foolish creature, I am the Kyuubi no Kitsune.
-And you really aren't in any position to be asking for anything from me.
+And you really aren't in any position to be asking anything of me.
 No. I'm merely here so that you may explain yourself," the demon told him.

 "Explain myself?"
 Kakashi questioned, finding his voice.

 This earned him an exasperated sigh and the demon forced itself to rise, ungainly in Kushina's body.
-This was somewhat good for Kakashi, it showed that the demon wasn't even in full control of Kushina's limbs and the possibility of escape looked more possible.
+This was somewhat good for Kakashi.
+It showed that the demon wasn't even in full control of Kushina's limbs and the possibility of escape looked more likely.

 Kakashi quickly shifted back and the two ninken and Uuhei moved forward, ready to attack.
 He would have loved to get them out of there, but the only exits were blocked, and he didn't want to give the demon any reason to kill them.